wondamo/Data-Science-Projects/README.md

 # Data-Science-Projects
-This contains all the projects I will do till I get a Job, Beginner to Advanced
+This contains data science applications in the retail industry projects
 1. **Customer Churn Prediction**
 2. **Product Recommendation for Customers**
 3. **Demand Forecasting for retail products**